Eagle Harbor, Michigan: History

 Lake Breeze Hotel with the Eagle Harbor Light in the background.

 Eagle Harbor is known in the Ojibwe language as Ginoozhegoong, meaning "place of the northern pike".

 The earliest known non-indigenous settlement at Eagle Harbor was a log warehouse built in 1844.
 In 1845, the Eagle Harbor Mining Company was established there to mine copper.
 In 1853, the Eagle Harbor Schoolhouse was established.
 A post office operated at Eagle Harbor from 1857 through 1959.

 The Eagle Harbor Light was first constructed in 1851.
 A rocky ledge originally obstructed entrance to the harbor for larger ships, but in the late 1870s a 14 foot-deep channel was dredged at the entrance to the harbor.

 Recent history

-In 1958, the sport of guts was invented at a picnic in Eagle Harbor.
+In 1958, the sport of guts was invented in Eagle Harbor.
+More than a decade later Governor Milliken proclaimed July 6th, 1969 Frisbee Day in Michigan to recognize the high importance of the 12th Annual International Frisbee Tournament.

 In 1983, the Holy Protection Monastery of the Society of St. John belonging to the Ukrainian Metropoly was formed in Eagle Harbor and is known for its Poorrock Abbey brand of fruit preserves.

 Eagle Harbor was listed as a newly organized census-designated place for the 2010 census, giving it officially defined boundaries and population statistics for the first time.